 Get the Morning Glory Muffins recipe and nutrition info from The Cookie Rookie.

 These pancakes are keto-friendly because the batter is made with almond flour.
 But if you're not following a low-carb plan, try swapping some of the almond flour in this recipe for regular flour.
-Almond flour has more fat (and calories) per gram than wheat flour, so using a mix of both flours can help you take in fewer calories, Garcia says.
+Almond flour has more fat (and calories) per gram than wheat flour, so a mix of both can strike the right balance, Garcia says.

 Get the Keto Buttermilk Pancakes recipe and nutrition info from Joy Filled Eats.